 A fundamental part of our process is looking at how a company is paid.

-To be considered for full evaluation, a company’s output – it’s products and services – must be doing more to solve than contribute to systemic risks.
+To be considered for full evaluation, a company’s output – it’s product and service mix – must be doing more to solve for than contribute to systemic risks.

 Investing in an Unconstrained Opportunity

 Our investment team applies the Next EconomicsTM philosophy by developing an investment universe of publicly traded companies that are creating or enabling solutions to major systemic risks like climate change, resource scarcity, and widening inequality.
-Our portfolio managers then identify and invest in the leading Next Economy companies with strong leadership teams and business metrics, while also seeking attractive current valuations for client purchases.
+Our investment team then identifies and invests in the leading Next Economy companies with strong leadership teams and business metrics, while also seeking attractive current valuations for client purchases.

 Because our team begins the investment process by examining economic risks and opportunities at a systemic level, rather than using a traditional list of index constituents as the starting point, the Next Economy investment approach is fundamentally unconstrained.
 We will select compelling sustainability drivers wherever they can be found.
 The investment team searches for companies that are tackling major risks across geographic regions, economic sectors and industries, and market capitalization sizes.
 We believe this solutions-based investment approach is an effective way to preserve and grow long-term capital for our clients.